 Since the tournament changed to a four round event in 2012, the winning score has been between -20 and -28.
-We can expect the winning score in the 20's.
+We can expect the winning score to be in excess of 20 under par.

 Price of Winner

-With the Stadium course being used for three rounds there's arguments for looking at form on other Pete Dye designed courses but nothing of note.
+With the Stadium course being used for three rounds there are arguments for looking at form on other Pete Dye designed courses but nothing of note.
 The 3M Open seems to be a strong correlating event.

 Since 2012, five of the nine champions had posted a top 25 finish prior to winning.
 If we extend that to top 35 finishes, seven of the past nine champions had that prior to winning.
 Only one of the past nine was making his tournament debut.
 Side with course experience.

 With the event coming early in the year the recent form of past champions has been mixed.
 The last two missed the cut at the Sony Open.
 The common factor amongst the past nine is that eight had already teed it up that calendar year (regardless of how they had performed).
 Look for someone who has dusted off the clubs before this week.